Employers

 If you are not already hiring people in recovery, there may be no better time to start than now.
 Many companies have more openings than there are applicants; opening your doors to people in recovery can significantly expand your applicant pool.

 Before you start interviewing and hiring people in recovery, you may need to evaluate your application process, including the types of questions you ask during an interview.
 People in recovery tend to have unemployment gaps on their resumes, and sometimes a criminal history.
 It’s important to remember that these instances are symbols of the disease of addiction and not the true representation of that individual.
-Addiction is a disease and should be treated as such.
+Addiction is a chronic illness and should be treated as such.

 What it means to be a recovery-friendly workplace